The Peabody Hotel Rip-Off

 Another Night, Another Hotel

-So I had two itineraries worked out, one with Chuck, one without – and I had to action the latter when the dates didn’t work out and that meant another day & night (& hotel) in Memphis.
+So I had two itineraries worked out, one with Chuck, one without – and I had to action the latter when the dates didn’t work out.
+That meant another day & night (& hotel) in Memphis.
 In retrospect however Memphis would have been a real rush if I hadn’t spent four full days there, so despite missing out on Chuck Berry it turned out for the best.

 [March 2017 update: Chuck died on the 18th of the month, apparently of natural causes, aged 90 at his home in Missouri.
 Whilst many people said Elvis invented rock’n’roll, without Chuck Berry I don’t believe the music would have taken off as it did and eventually conquer the world.
 Chuck to my mind was rock’n’roll’s poet laureate, his words and verses are true classics, and his music has inspired generations, both in his heyday and still today.
 A true original and music pioneer.
 Let’s just not remember him for My Ding-a-Ling but rather Johnny B. Goode.